gf2/gf2/doc/api.md

       // Whether the user has paid for this test.
       "has_paid": True,

-      // Test history id, presents only when the user has completed the test.
+      // Whether the user has completed the test before.
+If so, we'll show a link to view test history.
-      "history_id": "id_history_123",
+      "has_completed": True,

       // How many retries left
       "remain_retry": 2,